 The TA questionnaires will provide an indicator of the context in which the interventions took place and we will seek to investigate whether the context of the intervention affects its implementation.
 These analyses will be carried out with the intervention group only, and will assess whether TAs' responses can be seen as mediators of the outcomes (e.g. TAs' knowledge and confidence in the intervention; TAs' perceived efficiency in managing time; the material conditions of delivery - e.g. whether there was a dedicated space, or sufficient iPads for the delivery in a single group).
-The TA questionnaire will also obtain information on the number of children that participated in the intervention at the same time, because the specification by the intervention team was that in this trial the apps would be used in small groups.
+The TA questionnaire will also obtain information on the number of children that participated in the intervention at the same time, because the specification by the intervention team was that in this trial the apps would be used with small groups.
 Although the intervention team does not include any material conditions in their logic model of fidelity of implementation, it is possible that the intervention works best if the children are in an environment relatively free of distraction and the number of iPads available in the school allows for efficient planning of the sessions.

 Although the intervention is delivered through an app and does not require participation of the TA beyond monitoring the children's work, it is unlikely that the TAs will have no interaction with the children.
-Information on their knowledge of the app and their interaction with the children will be obtained through observations and interviews.
+Information on their interactions with the children will be obtained through observations and interviews.
 These will be analysed qualitatively to allow for learning lessons about implementation for the future.

-Observations will provide information on TAs compliance with the guidance provided by the intervention team regarding how to set up the environment, how to deal with children's technical and pedagogical difficulties, and with the fact that children might interact with peers during the sessions.
-Observations will also be used to investigate whether differences in group size affect the TA's response time when the children require support.
+Observations will provide information on TAs' compliance with the guidance provided by the intervention team regarding how to set up the environment, how to deal with children's technical and pedagogical difficulties, and with the fact that children might interact with peers during the sessions.